top of page

 5. You need the eyes of a chameleon

 Traffic circles in Bali work differently to many other countries.
 In fact in Bali there are no circles per se (although the concept is the same).
 Instead there are “triangles”.
-As you reach a triangle (thankfully there aren’t very many of them!) both directions of traffic will pass on the left of the triangle which means some nifty “crossing over of traffic” manoeuvres, and a lot of frantic looking left and right.
+As you reach a triangle (thankfully there aren’t very many of them!) both directions of traffic will pass on the side of the triangle closest to the direction you're going in which requires a small leap of faith, and a lot of looking left and right as you cross over the traffic.
 Again it very rarely happens at any speed so you’ll be fine.
 Once you get the logic of it, it makes perfect sense!

 7. #Blessed